 If you capture an image in which the subject is too close to the camera, you don’t have much background to work with.
 This can cause a hindrance in your editing process as you need ample background to make the subject stand out.
 There are also situations where you capture the facade of a beautiful building, but it’s not completely straight.
 Well, if you are in such a situation, you can use the Perspective tool to add more space to the background, or to change a picture’s perspective.
 You can also use this tool to tilt and rotate an image.
 Make sure to use this tool with care as it can distort images if you make too much change.

 Snapseed also brings built-in text boxes and frames feature which you can use to add, well, text and frames to your pictures.
 Both these tools are pretty much self-explanatory.
 There are multiple text and frame designs that you can choose from and you can even change the color of the text that you use.
 These are great if you’re trying to add a watermark to your photos, or if you want to add a frame and make the image stand out better.

 After you are done with the editing, the final thing that you should do is to make sure that all your edited photos are saved in the highest possible quality.
 By default, Snapseed saves images in JPG format at 95% quality.
 You should go to Settings and change it to 100%.
 You can even choose the lossless PNG format but that will make the image size bigger which might be an issue if you don’t have enough storage on your device.

-Edit Images Like a Pro with Snapseed
+Edit Images Like a Pro Using Snapseed Tips and Tricks